 Toronto is in the "Dish With One Spoon Territory".
 The Dish With One Spoon is a treaty between the Anishinaabe, Mississaugas, and Haudenosaunee that bound them to share the territory and protect the land.
 Subsequent Indigenous Nations and peoples, Europeans, and all newcomers have been invited into this treaty in the spirit of peace, friendship, and respect.
-I am grateful to have had the chance to live and to engage in research and activism on this land.
+I am grateful to have had the chance to live and to engage in research and activism on Dish With One Spoon land.